Karina-Santana/dekoralar-blog/README.md

 # dekoralar-blog

-This is a blog application using React
+This is a blog application using React and JSON server